The Strongest Weed Killer you Can Buy

 For lawn moss, try one of these strong products.

-Glycosulphate is the strongest weed killer chemical on sale, but most gardeners won’t need a product this strong as more targeted chemicals are nearly as effective.
+Glycosulphate is the strongest weed killer chemical on sale and will kill grass too, but most gardeners won’t need a product this strong as more targeted chemicals are nearly as effective.

 Health concerns about Glycosulphate have led several countries to ban its sale, but the general consensus is that occasional use by those wearing PPE is safe.